pjgrace/model-interop/docs/userguide.md

 * **Adding global constants data**

 Constant data values that are needed for multiple tests or need to be easily changed can be defined as a global constant of the test model.
 A global constant has a label so that you can easily access it troughout the whole model.

-This data is assigned within the start node in the graph.
+These values are assigned within the start node in the graph.
+As stated previously, data values are available at states in the model to query.
+Hence, the start state is the obvious location for global constants.

-In our case, we have a **Triggerstart** node.
-Hence, we will assign the pattern data to the node we created in the previous step.
+In our example, case, we have a **Triggerstart** node.
+Hence, we will assign the constant data to the node we created in the previous step.
 Click on the icon of the trigger start node we created.
-On the left, you see a form to add new node attributes (pattern data) and a table with all the pattern data this node has.
-We haven't added any pattern data, yet, so the table should be empty.
+On the left, you see a form to add new node attributes (pattern data) and a table with all the constants data this node has.
+We haven't added any constants data, yet, so the table should be empty.

 ![Pattern data screenshot][screenshot-3]
-A model can be valid even if it doesn't contain any pattern data, but for the sake of the tutorial we are going to add data with ID _base_ and value _GBP_.
+A model can be valid even if it doesn't contain any constants data, but for the sake of the tutorial we are going to add data with ID _base_ and value _GBP_.
 This will be the base currency we are going to use for the **Fixer** API.
-Use the form to add the pattern data and the global constant is added to the test model.
+Use the form to add the constant data and the global constant is added to the test model.

 ![Add pattern data screenshot][screenshot-4]

 * **Adding a normal state**
-Normal states are just event-observing states with no special function.
-Usually, a **Normal** node follows after a **Trigger** or **Triggerstart** node, so that the triggered event can be captured and evaluated against a set of rules (guards).
+Normal states are event-observing states with no special function.
+Usually, a **Normal** node follows after a **Trigger** or **Triggerstart** node, so that the triggered event can be captured and evaluated against a set of rules (tests).
-The icon being used for a **Normal** node is:
+The icon used for a **Normal** node is:
 ![Normal node][normal_node]
 Again, from the icons on the top-left of the tool, drag and drop the **Normal** icon to the panel under the _Interoperability Behaviour Model_ label and you are done with this step.
 ![Dragging normal node screenshot][screenshot-5]

 * **Adding your first transition**
 The next step is to add a transition between the **Triggerstart** node and the **Normal** node.
 Keep in mind that **Triggerstart** and **Start** nodes cannot be the target of a transition.
 So our transition will have the **Triggerstart** node as a source and the **Normal** node as a target.
 Click on the **Triggerstart** node and drag the mouse to the **Normal** node.
 This will create an edge between the two nodes.